National Humiliation and International Conflict: Origins, Microfoundations, and Effects

 My dissertation examines how humiliation becomes politically relevant and spreads socially.
 It further examines humiliation’s influence on international conflict.
 The Theory Chapter is available here.
 My dissertation investigate these topics in three parts.

-The third part uses the theory from the microfoundations section to derive empirical implications to test using a large Chinese social media dataset.
+The third part uses the theory from the microfoundations section to derive empirical implications to test using machine based text analysis of Chinese state propaganda as well as Chinese social media posts.
 I examine whether expressions of national humiliation correlate with advocacy of conflictual foreign policy.
 I also examine whether references to national humiliation in Chinese state media correspond with higher military spending.

 Peer Reviewed Book Chapter